-One way to measure the UV resistance of a patio UV umbrella is the ultraviolet protection factor (UPF) rating.
+One way to measure the UV resistance of a patio UV umbrella is the UPF rating.
 This rating refers to the fabric’s ability to block a certain amount of UV rays.
 A higher UPF rating means better protection, with most ratings ranging between 15 and 50+.
 A UPF 15 fabric blocks around 93.3 percent of UV radiation, while a 50+ UPF fabric blocks around 98 percent of UV radiation.

 Cantilever umbrellas can be quite heavy, so an easy-to-use opening and closing mechanism is a must.
 Most cantilever mechanisms use a crank system to open and close the canopy.
 The crank is usually mounted on the pole for easy reach.

 Users turn the crank in one direction to open the canopy and in the other direction to close it.
-Compared to push-up or pulley systems, a crank mechanism requires the least amount of effort, making it a logical choice for heavy cantilever umbrellas.
+A crank mechanism requires less effort than push-up or pulley systems, making it a logical choice for heavy cantilever umbrellas.
 An additional crank or slider mechanism is often present to adjust the angle or the height of the canopy once it’s fully open.